 Pioneers in Valve Disease Treatment

-Additionally, under the leadership of Martin B. Leon, MD, Columbia University Irving Medical Center (CUIMC) founded the Valve Academic Research Consortium (VARC), which helped to standardized endpoint definitions for TAVRs.
+Additionally, under the leadership of Martin B. Leon, MD, who previously served as the Director of Columbia Interventional Cardiovascular Care until July 2023, founded the Valve Academic Research Consortium (VARC), which helped to standardized endpoint definitions for TAVRs.

 Finally, our center serves as one of just a few training sites in the U.S. on TAVRs.
 In fact, CUIMC has trained well over 50 percent of the heart teams in the U.S. who now perform TAVRs in their own centers.